inko-lang/website/source/manual/virtual-machine/instructions.html.md

 If the platform can not be determined, "unknown" will be used.

-### ProcessCurrentPid
+### ProcessCurrent

-Gets the PID of the currently running process.
+Stores the currently running process in the given register.

-This instruction requires one argument: the register to store the PID in (as an integer).
+This instruction requires one argument: the register to store the process in.

 ### ProcessReceiveMessage